Uses antibiotic- and hormone-free meats

 Sun Basket joined the meal delivery kit market in 2014.
 Since then, Sun Basket has grown tremendously, from 10 employees to about 400.
 While similar to its competitors Blue Apron and HelloFresh, Sun Basket distinguishes itself with its focus on health and sustainable food sourcing practices.

 Justine Kelly founded the company and serves as its executive chef.
-She spent the 20 years prior working as a chef in San Francisco.
+She spent 20 years prior working as a chef in San Francisco.
 She also appeared on the popular cooking contest program Iron Chef.
 Kelly believes in making wholesome food with only the highest-quality ingredients and created Sun Basket to make that type of eating available to anyone who can benefit from it.

 How to Order